RaadAldakhil/Journal/journal.md

 With mastery comes knowledge.
 With knowledge comes strength.
 * Junior dev: Can develop with little help.
 (When people depend on you.)
-</br>Mid-level dev: Can develop with no help.
+Mid-level dev: Can develop with no help.
-</br>Senior dev: Can help others.
+Senior dev: Can help others.
 (When people trust you.)
 * 5/25 Rule: Pick 25 things to achieve in 10 years.
 Rank by importance.
 Circle top 5.
 Avoid remaining 20 until done with top 5.
 * If feeling depressed, remember HALT:
     * Hungry